 To be sure, your college education is important as well.
 That’s why there are so many funding options for college.
 This leads into my next point:

 You Have Multiple Funding Options; Your Parents Don’t

 Your college education can be funded in multiple ways:

 - Scholarships - You can land different types of scholarships to receive free money for your education.
 There are academic scholarships, athletic scholarships, minority scholarships, and community service scholarships to name a few.

 - Grants - If you’re eligible, you can receive gifted funds from the government to pay for college.
 This money doesn’t need to be repaid.

 - Financial Aid - Make sure you fill out the FAFSA every year so that your college can determine how much money they can give you to pay for college.
 Like grants, financial aid also doesn’t need to be repaid.

-- Loans - Lastly, you can take out loans on a federal and private level to fund the rest of the educational costs that weren’t met by the scholarships, grants, and financial aid.
+- Loans - Lastly, you can take out loans from the government as well as private lenders and banks to fund the rest of the educational costs that weren’t met by the scholarships, grants, and financial aid.
 Loans vary in interest rates and terms.
 It’s best to get federal loans first because those often come with lower interest rates and have the potential to be forgiven.

 On the other hand, there aren’t scholarships, grants, financial aid, or loans for retirement.
 Your parents will have to rely on their own savings and any retirement benefits their employers might offer.
 So work hard to get those scholarships.
 Apply for as many grants and all the financial aid you can.
 Then take out loans to cover the rest.
 You’ll have your entire professional career to pay those loans back.